S-SanjayKrishna/Password_Manager/README.md

 # Password_Manager

 A simple password manager GUI built with Python's Tkinter.
 Features include account creation, password management, password generation, and bookmarking websites.
+A secure and user-friendly password manager application built to manage your digital credentials easily and safely.

 Login Page:
   Create New Account option for new users.